blilet/psc2/psc/gender_recognition/README.md

 All the above modifications are executed in the “Balancing.ipynb” notebook.
 This notebook also includes all necessary installation steps.

 ### Temporary Note
 **Important:** For the proper execution of the “Balancing.ipynb” notebook, ensure that the dataset is downloaded as a folder named "archive" and placed on the desktop.
-Future updates to the code will aim to enhance its flexibility regarding data location.
+The notebook currently contains certain methods and directions that did not yield the expected results.
+These have been retained temporarily for review and learning purposes.
+Future updates to the code will aim to enhance its flexibility regarding data location and refine the methodologies used.

 ---